drispal/classics-with-raylib/Space Invader/Readme.md

 The project can be improved in many ways :
 * Better balancing of the game
 * End of the game when an invader reach the bottom (That is the original end game mechanic)
-* Cancel of an ennemy missile by shooting it
+* Cancel ennemy missile by shooting it
 * Add bonus
 * Add different kinds of ennemies